teacurran/sarah-terrence/st/the-house/index.md

 ---
 title: The House
 subtitle: The Brick House of Groton
-description: The Brick House of Groton built by Robert Taisey in 1840.
+description: The Brick House of Groton circa 1840.
 featured_image: /images/bg_flower.jpg
 layout: page